vincentoktav/vincentoktav.github.io/content/home/slider.md

   # cta_icon = "graduation-cap"

 [[item]]
-  title = "Quote of the day"
+  title = 'Quote of the day'
-  content = '\"If watching is all you’re gonna do, then you’re gonna watch your life go by without ya.” — Laverne, The Hunchback of Notre Dame' align = "right"  # Choose `center`, `left`, or `right`.
+  content = '"Life is not a spectator sport.
+If watching is all you’re gonna do, <br /> then you’re gonna watch your life go by without ya.” <br /> — Laverne, The Hunchback of Notre Dame.' align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).